This product is available in the following quantities and strengths.

 Esomeprazole comes in capsule and tablet form.
 This Esomeprazole 40mg is a pink capsule which belongs to a group of medicines called Proton Pump Inhibitors.
-Esomeprazole is also availble in branded form, under the name Nexium, as well as its generic form.
+Esomeprazole is also available in the branded form, under the name Nexium, as well as its generic form.
 Both the generic and branded version are prescription only items.
-They are used to treat Gastro-Oesophageal reflux disease, or GORD.
+They are used to treat Gastro-Oesophageal reflux disease or GORD.
 This is where acid from the stomach escapes into the gullet causing pain, inflammation and heartburn.
 They work by reducing the amount of acid that your stomach produces.

 Esomeprazole 40mg Gastro-Resistant 28 Capsules should be stored in its original package in order to protect from moisture.
 It should be kept out of sight and reach of children and should not be stored over 30 degrees Celsius.

 When using Esomeprazole 40mg Capsules, you should follow the instructions given to you by the doctor.
 The capsule should be swallowed whole with a glass of water.
 It should not be chewed or crushed.
 The usual dose given for Acid Reflux treatment is to take one capsule daily.
-It can be taken at any time of the day and can be taken with our without food.
+It can be taken at any time of the day and can be taken with or without food.

 If you take more capsules than required you should contact your doctor immediately.
 If you forget to take a dose, do not double up doses.
 If it is almost time for your next dose, skip the missed dose completely.
-Otherwise, take the dose as soon as your remember and then take the next dose at the correct time.
+Otherwise, take the dose as soon as you remember and then take the next dose at the correct time.